 We do have children in school with severe allergies.
 We ask that parents/carers are mindful of allergies when bringing food in to the school.
 If your child requires medication for allergies, please contact our SENCO or Head Teacher to complete the necessary paperwork.

-Please ensure that any medication is in date and in proper containers.
+Please ensure that any medication is in date and in the containers it was prescribed in.

 Sickness and Diarrhoea